emjcampos/mhpca/README.md

 <img src="man/figures/README-level-2-eigenfunctions-1.png" style="display: block; margin: auto;" />

-Using simulated data, we can calculate the errors of each model component and display in a table, similar to the ones provided in the
+### Summary Tables

-paper:
+Using simulated data, we can calculate the errors of each model component and display the median, 10th percentile and 90th percentile in a table, similar to the tables provided in the paper.

 ``` r
 groups = unique(data$Group)